solderq35/312-midterm/README.md

 - Click on `Instance ID` on your Minecraft Server

-- Once you are sure it's running (check `Instance State` status and refresh the page frequently if it hasn't started yet), click the `Connect` button, then `SSH Client`.
+- Once you are sure it's running (check `Instance State` status and refresh the page frequently if it hasn't started yet), click the `Connect` button, then `SSH Client`

   - Read instructions here
   - Double check with instructions, but run `chmod 400 <private SSH key>` if on Unix on your PC.
 Make sure you are in a directory where you can access the SSH private key.
-Maybe put that private SSH key in your PATH.
+Maybe put that private SSH key in your PATH
   - Connect to your instance with the public DNS, e.g. `ssh -i "<private key filename>" <public DNS>`, where the values in brackets are stand-in values.
 Go back to the `Instances` menu for your EC2 instance if you want to double check the public DNS value

-- Make sure you can SSh into your EC2 instance before proceeding further.
+- Make sure you can SSh into your EC2 instance before proceeding further

 ## Installing Software Dependencies